openstack/glance-specs/specs/liberty/image-signing-and-verification-support.rst

 Instructions for how to use the change will need to be documented.
 These include instructions for the user on how to create keys and signatures offline before providing this information during the creation of an image.

+This documentation will also include descriptions for each of the following signature metadata properties:

+* signature: the signature of the "checksum hash" encoded in base64 format
+* signature_hash_method: the hash method used to create the signature
+* signature_key_type: the key type used in creating the signature

+  - valid values are: "RSA-PSS"

+* signature_certificate_uuid: the uuid used to retrieve the certificate from castellan
+* mask_gen_algorithm: only used for RSA-PSS, defines the mask generation algorithm used in the signature generation, optional and defaults to "MGF1"

+  - valid values are: "MGF1"

+* pss_salt_length: only used for RSA-PSS, defines the salt length used in the signature generation, optional and defaults to PSS.MAX_LENGTH

 References